jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

 Carnivores are the red cubes, herbivores are the green cubes and grass is represented as green squares.
 ```
 The user will then be prompted to input the parameters of the simulation, upon completion the simulation will run until the end.
-Here is an example of what one simulation would look like.
+Here is an example of what one simulation setup would look like.

 ```console
 Welcome to the dinosaur life simulation game.